Fiordor/GPX-FEMECV/README.md

 ## Screens and navigation
 <img src="./doc_img/screen_navigation.png" height="250" alt="screens_navigation">

-The app has 4 screens, (5 reals).
-Later I explain each one, but first I comment how load the data and how is the navigation.
+The app has 4 screens (5 reals).
+Later I will explain each one, but first I explain how load data and how run the navigation.
-As you can see, allways pass the same json through screen, but one not.
+As you can see, allways pass the same json through screen (but one not).
 The json:
 ```
 {
     filter: Town | null,